-Today, global cosmetics companies are often juggling competing priorities; they are tasked with bringing new products to market as fast as possible, while also having to ensure that they have met all regulations and compliance requirements, and that all information in market — including product claims — is current and accurate.
+Today, global cosmetics companies are often juggling competing priorities; they are tasked with bringing new products to market as fast as possible, while also having to ensure that they have met all regulations and compliance requirements and that all information in the market — including product claims — is current and accurate.

 Keeping track of the most current data can quickly become a logistical nightmare, especially if the company is using outdated document management tools.
-Unfortunately many companies still rely on manual, non-compliant tools such as spreadsheets, email and even paper files, and don't appreciate the risk until an issue arises.
+Unfortunately, many companies still rely on manual, non-compliant tools such as spreadsheets, email, and even paper files, and don't appreciate the risk until an issue arises.

-To stay on top of an ever-evolving industry, cosmetics companies must embrace agility — and that means implementing modern solutions to store information in a centralized location, and which can be monitored, controlled and updated at any point in time, creating a single source of truth across the organization regardless of size or complexity.
+To stay on top of an ever-evolving industry, cosmetics companies must embrace agility — and that means implementing modern solutions to store information in a centralized location, and which can be monitored, controlled, and updated at any point in time, creating a single source of truth across the organization regardless of size or complexity.